A woman standing in front of a brick wall.

 Michelle E. Mitchell Partner

-Michelle has litigated before the U.S. Supreme Court, numerous federal courts of appeal, district courts across the country, New York state courts, and FINRA.
-In one important criminal case, she served on the trial team of a nine-week, high-profile New York County murder trial that resulted in an acquittal of the murder charge.
+Michelle’s prior work includes criminal trial and appellate litigation, civil RICO and fraud actions, trust and fiduciary disputes, constitutional challenges, and claims under the Crime Victims’ Rights Act, Fair Credit Reporting Act, and Federal Arbitration Act, as well as proceedings before the Financial Industry Regulatory Authority (FINRA).
+She has litigated before the U.S. Supreme Court, multiple federal courts of appeal, federal district courts nationwide, New York state courts, and FINRA arbitration panels.
+Notably, she served on the trial team in a nine-week, high-profile criminal jury trial that resulted in an acquittal of the murder charge.

 EDUCATION